Wildhorse Resort & Casino

 Wildhorse Resort & Casino is a casino owned and operated since 1994 by the Confederated Tribes of the Umatilla Indian Reservation in the U.S. state of Oregon.
 It is located 5 mi east of Pendleton, on the Umatilla Indian Reservation, near Interstate 84.

 History

 The casino opened in temporary buildings on November 5, 1994, run by Capital Gaming International Inc., with the tribe taking over as managers in 1999.
 The resort has expanded each year since its beginning, doubling the size of the casino in 2002 and 2003, adding a conference center in 2004, completely renovating its 100-room hotel in 2005 and expanding in 2006–07 to add four food and beverage venues: a buffet restaurant, a fine-dining restaurant, a sports bar, a coffee shop and a 24-hour restaurant.
 After contentious discussion within the tribal community, the previously "dry" (not serving alcoholic beverages) resort, located on a dry reservation, began serving alcoholic beverages on May 5, 2006.
 Because of this change, a lounge, Wildhorse Sports Bar, opened in May 2007.
-Work begin in 2010 to expand the hotel by 202 rooms with a ten-story tower, and add 24000 ft2 to the casino.
-The $45 million project was completed in October 2011.